 Search & Rescue And Social Media

-If you're involved with Search & Rescue and are anything like me, you yack your spouse's (or significant other's or co-workers' or friends') ears off about SAR--SAR missions, SAR trainings, SAR news, SAR gear, SAR skills .... even maybe a little SAR gossip from time to time.
+If you're involved with search and rescue and are anything like me, you yack your spouse's (or significant other's or coworkers' or friends') ears off about SAR: SAR missions, SAR trainings, SAR news, SAR gear, SAR skills... even maybe a little SAR gossip from time to time.
 (Not that I do that, of course.
 And, of course, there are often things we can't talk about regarding missions.)
 But it's nice to be able to talk SAR with other SAR folks, too, because they may actually be interested for more than a few minutes.

 And there are some good opportunities to do so online, on social sites, forums and e-mail discussion lists.
 Here are some of those I've found: